 Geting Started with Amazon Alexa

 Who, er, what is Amazon Alexa, you ask?
-Alexa is the brain behind the Amazon Echo, Amazon Echo Dot, Amazon Tap, Amazon Echo Show and the voice-controlled assistant inside the Fire TV.
-The female voice lives in the cloud, and is thus always up to date.
-This virtual personal aide learns your voice and preferences as you use her.
-She also has her own companion Alexa app for Android and iOS devices.
+Alexa is the brain behind the Amazon Echo, Amazon Echo Dot, Amazon Echo Show and the voice-controlled assistant inside the Fire TV.
+There's also a companion Alexa app for Android and iOS devices.

-Amazon gave Alexa plenty of smarts, allowing you to control your music, news, weather, alarms, smart home devices and streaming media device with just the power of your voice.
-Alexa can get you directions, track your calendar, order products off of Amazon, read books, find local businesses and answer your questions by grabbing information off of Wikipedia.
-She can do so much that you’ll want to make sure you're taking full advantage of this personal assistant.
+Using your voice, you can ask Alexa to control your music, get the news and weather, set alarms, and control smart home devices such as lights, smart plugs, and locks.
+Alexa can get you directions, track your calendar, order products off of Amazon, read books, find local restaurants and answer your questions by grabbing information off of Wikipedia and Wolfram Alpha.
+It can do so much that you’ll want to make sure you're taking full advantage of this personal assistant.
+These how-tos will help you set up your Alexa speaker, connect it to your smart home devices, play music, and much more.

-Before you even purchase an Alexa-enabled device, make sure you're getting the one that best suits your needs and budget.
+Before you even purchase an Alexa-enabled speaker, make sure you're getting the one that best suits your needs and budget.

 You just bought an Amazon Fire TV, Echo or Echo Dot.
 Here are the settings you'll want to adjust before you start using it.